Semiclassical truncated-Wigner-approximation theory of molecular-vibration-polariton dynamics in optical cavities

 \textit{Conclusion--} We have developed the semiclassical TWA theory of molecular-vibration-polariton dynamics that is tractable in large molecular systems while simultaneously capturing the quantum character of photons in the optical cavity.
-The theory was then applied to investigate the nuclear dynamics of a system of diatomic molecules with a ground-state Morse potential and a nonlinear electric dipole moment strongly coupled to an infrared optical cavity mode in the ultrastrong coupling regime.
-For a system of many molecules aligned parallel to the polarization direction of the cavity mode, the collective effect of vibration-polariton formation manifested itself as the non-decreasing dynamic amplitude of the averaged nuclear displacement with the increasing number of molecules, provided that the collective coupling strength is kept constant.
-The resonance effect of molecular-vibration-polariton formation was also observed.
-For a system of many molecules with random orientations, the collective effect of molecular-vibration-polariton dynamics persists if the system and the observables are nonlinear.
-The next step is to develop the TWA theory for the molecular-exciton-polariton dynamics, by which various interesting phenomena including, for example, the effect of polaron decoupling~\cite{Spano15, Herrera16, Phuc19, Takahashi20}, super-reaction~\cite{Phuc21}, Bose enhancement of excitation-energy transport~\cite{Phuc22}, and photon-coupled electron spin dynamics~\cite{Phuc23}, can be quantitatively studied in large molecular systems.
+The theory was then applied to investigate the nuclear quantum dynamics of a system of identical diatomic molecules with a ground-state Morse potential strongly coupled to an infrared cavity mode in the ultrastrong coupling regime.
+For the initial state that is a tensor product of the molecular vibrational ground state and the photonic vacuum state in the dipole gauge and corresponds to a light-matter entangled state in the Coulomb gauge, a good agreement between the semiclassical TWA and quantum mechanical results was observed for the dynamics of the coupled molecule-cavity system.
+The collective and resonance effects were also observed in the nuclear dynamics of a system containing many molecules.
+By contrast, for the initial tensor-product ground state in the Coulomb gauge corresponding to a light-matter entangled state in the dipole gauge, a noticeable difference between the semiclassical and quantum mechanical dynamics is observed as a consequence of the strong light-matter entanglement.
+For a general initial state, the TWA is expected to be more valid for thermally activated dynamical processes and/or molecular systems with close-to-classical behaviors as the light-matter entanglement can be suppressed by dephasing.
+A possible future direction is to develop the TWA theory for the molecular-exciton-polariton dynamics, by which various interesting phenomena including, for example, the effect of polaron decoupling~\cite{Spano15, Herrera16, Phuc19, Takahashi20}, super-reaction~\cite{Phuc21}, Bose enhancement of excitation-energy transport~\cite{Phuc22}, and photon-coupled electron spin dynamics~\cite{Phuc23}, can be quantitatively studied in large molecular systems.